 Students will respect the work done by and demands placed on the housekeeping staff by taking all due care to avoid spills and stains.
 Students are expected to only drink from covered or lidded containers.
-Students will clean up any spills and will promptly report any spills or stains that require Housekeeping's attention to Ms. Lauri Moore at moorela2@udmercy.edu.
+Students will clean up any spills and will promptly report any spills or stains that require Housekeeping's attention to Ms. Crystal Becker at walikacm@udmercy.edu.